Mangos are soft and tasty making them a perfect fruit to use in baby food recipes.

 - Combine rice, milk and vanilla extract in a saucepan and bring to boil.

 - Simmer for 25 minutes or until rice is nearly soft.
 Stir regularly to prevent rice sticking to saucepan adding more milk if necessary.

 - Add chopped mango and cook for a further 3 minutes or until rice is soft and tender.

 - Remove from heat and leave to cool before stirring in mashed banana.

 - Serve warm or cool.

-A simple popsicle recipe with a deliciously mango taste.
+A simple popsicle recipe with a delicious mango taste.

 - 2 mango (peeled, seeded, chopped)

 - Combine all ingredients in a food processor or blender until smooth.

 - Transfer mango mixture to popsicle molds and freeze overnight.